forestdb/forestdb.org/models/generics.md

 model-language-version: v0.9.9
 ---

-This page is taken from the chapter on generic language from the online web-book [Probabilistic Language Understanding](http://www.problang.org).
+This page describes the model of Ref:tesslerGenerics and is taken from the chapter on generic language from the online web-book [Probabilistic Language Understanding](http://www.problang.org).

 Consider the following sentences: